Wisconsin man pleads not guilty to killing couple in 1976

 Raymand Vannieuwenhoven (van-EE’-ven-hoh-ven) entered the pleas Monday in Marinette County Circuit Court.
 He’s accused of killing 25-year-old David Schuldes and 24-year-old Ellen Matheys in 1976 at McClintock Park in Silver Cliff, about 200 miles (320 kilometers) north of Milwaukee.

-For decades, the widower and father of five grown children lived quietly among the 800 residents of Lakewood, a northern Wisconsin town surrounded by forests and small lakes.
+For decades, the widower and father of five grown children lived quietly among the 800 residents of Lakewood , a northern Wisconsin town surrounded by forests and small lakes.

 Investigators didn’t have any major leads until last year, when a DNA lab in Virginia identified the genealogical background of the suspect.
 Investigators say tests of Vannieuwenhoven’s DNA from a licked envelope matched DNA collected at the crime scene.